 Roundtable on the Future of Immigration Policy in the U.S.

 Panelists Peter H. Schuck, the Simeon E. Baldwin Professor Emeritus of Law at Yale Law School; David A. Martin, the Warner-Booker Distinguished Professor of International Law at the University of Virginia School of Law; Donald M. Kerwin, Jr., executive director of the Center for Migration Studies; and Ray Suarez, author and senior correspondent for PBS NewsHour; offer their thoughts on the current immigration situation in the U.S. today and their ideas for policy recommendations to address it.
 Peter Skerry, professor of Political Science at Boston College introduces.

 As a prelude to the symposium, the BC Graduate School of Social Work hosted a naturalization ceremony in Robsham Theter for 94 new U.S. citizens.
-A brief 90-second video overview of the ceremony may be viewed here, or the entire ceremony with remarks from President Leahy and others may be viewed here.
+A brief 90-second video overview of the ceremony may be accessed here, or the entire ceremony with remarks from President Leahy and others may be accessed here.